okraks/okraks/README.md

 I'm a result-oriented software engineer with the heart of a designer who is passionate about impacting the world using modern technology.

-- 👯 I’m looking to collaborate on exciting projects that solve interesting problems with technology
+- 👯 I’m looking to collaborate on exciting projects that solve interesting problems with technology.
-- ⚡ Fun fact: I love to design brand identities (<a target="_blank" rel="noopener noreferrer" href="https://www.behance.net/okraks">See here</a>↗) and user interfaces (<a target="_blank" rel="noopener noreferrer" href="https://dribbble.com/okraks">See here</a>↗) when I'm not coding
+- ⚡ Fun fact: I love to design brand identities (<a target="_blank" rel="noopener noreferrer" href="https://www.behance.net/okraks">See here</a>↗) and user interfaces (<a target="_blank" rel="noopener noreferrer" href="https://dribbble.com/okraks">See here</a>↗) when I'm not coding.

 ## 💻 Technologies & Languages
--  I work with Typescript, React, NextJS, Tanstack Query, MongoDB, NodeJS and Firebase
+-  I work with Typescript, React, NextJS, Tanstack Query, MongoDB, NodeJS and Firebase.
--  I'm currently learning advanced concepts in Javascript and Typescript
+-  I'm currently learning advanced concepts in Javascript and Typescript.

 <div>